soltysh/talks/2016/flock/scenario.md

 # Install OpenShift CLI

-The simples and easiest option to get OpenShift is to visit our GitHub release page at https://github.com/openshift/origin/releases/.
+The simplest and easiest way to get OpenShift is to visit our GitHub release page at https://github.com/openshift/origin/releases/.

+# Vagrant box

+The included vagrant box already contains all the necessary elements to run all-in-one container, this includes:

+- oc binaries (from current master) with completions
+- docker images
+- go development tools
+- all the necessary configuration

 # Setting up cluster

-With the upcoming OpenShift Origin v1.3 we're introducing `oc cluster up/down` command, which allows easily setup the all-in-one container on a Docker host.
+With the upcoming OpenShift Origin v1.3 we're introducing `oc cluster up/down` command, which allows one to easily setup the all-in-one container on a Docker host.

 ```
 $ oc cluster up --public-hostname=10.2.2.2
 -- Checking OpenShift client ...
 OK
 -- Checking Docker client ...
 OK
--- Checking for existing OpenShift container ...
-OK
--- Checking for openshift/origin:v1.3.0-alpha.2 image ...
-OK
--- Checking Docker daemon configuration ...
-OK
--- Checking for available ports ...
-OK
--- Checking type of volume mount ...
-   Using nsenter mounter for OpenShift volumes
--- Checking Docker version ...
-OK
--- Creating host directories ...
-OK
--- Finding server IP ...
-   Using public hostname IP 10.2.2.2 as the host IP
-   Using 10.2.2.2 as the server IP
--- Starting OpenShift container ...
-   Creating initial OpenShift configuration
-   Starting OpenShift using container 'origin'
-   Waiting for API server to start listening
-   OpenShift server started
--- Installing registry ...
-OK
--- Installing router ...
-OK
--- Importing image streams ...
-OK
--- Importing templates ...
-OK
+...
--- Login to server ...
-OK
 -- Creating initial project "myproject" ...
 OK
 -- Server Information ...
    OpenShift server started.